gregorwolf/SAP-NPM-API-collection/apis/html5-repo-mock/README.md

 HTML5 Repo Mock
 ===============

-HTML5 Repo Mock is a development web server that allows to run [Approuter][1] based application that intend to serve files from HTML5 Application Repository in non-CF environment (e.g personal workstation, docker or K8S) the very same way as it would run in CF.
+HTML5 Repo Mock is a development web server that allows to run [AppRouter][1] based application that intend to serve files from HTML5 Application Repository in non-CF environment (e.g personal workstation, docker or K8S) the very same way as it would run in CF.

-Form Approuter point of view, there is no difference between real HTML5 Repo and it's mock.
-Both of them are business services that expose all relevant information required by Approuter via service binding (available via `VCAP_SERVICES` environment variable).
+Form AppRouter point of view, there is no difference between real HTML5 Repo and it's mock.
+Both of them are business services that expose all relevant information required by AppRouter via service binding (available via `VCAP_SERVICES` environment variable).

 With HTML5 Repo Mock it is also possible to serve multiple HTML5 applications and navigate between them.

-HTML5 Repo Mock is capable to resolve HTML5 application default version, which allows to access HTML5 applications without specifying the version.
+HTML5 Repo Mock is capable to resolve HTML5 application default version, which allows accessing HTML5 applications without specifying the version.

 ## Getting Started